 Read more

-...and have teaching experience in both middle schools and high schools.
-I have tutored all ages and love working with many subjects such as History, ELA, Writing and developing Math skills with younger students!
+...all ages and love working with many subjects such as History, ELA, Writing and developing Math skills with younger students!
 I have worked with many students on IEPs and love to help them strengthen their organization and focus.
 I believe that my teaching style adapts to ensure that each student can reach their full potential.
-By understanding where students have weaknesses,...
+By understanding where students have weaknesses, we can improve in these areas so that their grades improve and that they...

 Read more

-Our interview process, stringent qualifications, and background screening ensure that only the best IB History HL tutors in Duluth, GA work with Varsity Tutors.
+Our interview process, stringent qualifications, and background screening ensure that only the best IB History HL tutors in Cedar Park, TX work with Varsity Tutors.
 To assure a successful experience, you're paired with one of these qualified tutors by an expert director - and we stand behind that match with our money-back guarantee.

 Receive personally tailored IB History HL lessons from exceptional tutors in a one-on-one setting.
 We help you connect with the best tutor for your particular needs while offering flexible scheduling to fit your busy life.